leoronne/seeker/README.md

 ## Test :heavy_check_mark:

+Only the front-end of this application has tests implemented.

-To run the tests on this application, just run `npm run test:cover` or `yarn test:cover` on the client directory, it will generate a coverage report on the same dir.
+To run it, just run `npm run test:cover` or `yarn test:cover` on the client directory, it will generate a coverage report on the same dir.

 <br>